-A handful of publications, some initially published in my early career, have significantly shaped my approach to solution and enterprise architecture.
+A handful of publications, some first published in my early career, have significantly shaped my approach to enterprise and solution architecture.

 In this post, I’d like to tell you why and how – hoping you might become inspired to read some or all of them yourself.

-Several of them are also extremely relevant for people in related professions, like project mangers, developers, test managers, product owners etc.
+While I find them extremely worthwhile for architects, several of them are also very helpful to people in related professions, like project managers, developers, test managers, product owners etc.

 The Rational Unified Process: An Introduction (3rd Edition)